Healthcare Jobs at Stanford Health Care with Visa Sponsorship

 Which visa types does Stanford Health Care commonly use for Healthcare roles?

 Stanford Health Care sponsors H-1B visas for specialty occupation healthcare roles and supports F-1 OPT and CPT for students in eligible programs.
-TN status is available for Canadian and Mexican nationals in qualifying healthcare occupations listed under USMCA.
+TN visa status is available for Canadian and Mexican nationals in qualifying healthcare occupations listed under USMCA.
 For permanent residency, the EB-2 and EB-3 immigrant visa categories are used depending on the role's degree requirements and the candidate's qualifications.

 What qualifications does Stanford Health Care expect for Healthcare roles?